Feeling comfortable with your gear

 You also need to think about your kicking.
 Your leg muscles are the largest in the body – the more you kick, the more oxygen you burn.

 Kicking faster doesn’t necessarily mean moving faster, so look to keep your body as flat and high in the water as possible, and focus on kicking slowly and from your hip.
 The dizziness is likely to be caused by suddenly switching to running in a vertical position after spending a long period of time being horizontal in the water.
+It’s about maximising you’re technique during your triathlon training programme, to get the most gains on race day.

 To lessen the effect, in the last 50m of the swim increase your kick action to get more blood flowing to your legs and feet.
 This will reduce the quick drain of blood from your head and also prepare your legs for the walk/run into transition as well.
 Do you walk or run after swimming?